rrwbec/humans-in-the-loop/Imitating Human Cognition in AI Systems.md

 ### Emotions

-Emotions are at the core of decision making and their essential purpose is to prime the system for thougths and actions that meet higher-level goals.
+Emotions are at the core of decision making and their essential purpose is to prime the system for thoughts and actions that meet higher-level goals.
 Whilst these are essentially numbers, it is possible that a wide range of these will be required.
 Some *illustrative* possibilities are...

 * Curiosity - to encourage useful action that is not part of some assigned task.
 * Interest - to keep working on something.
 * Surprise - to notice significant new information that would benefit from further thought and storage in experience (including new causation / prediction knowledge).
 * Doubt - to pause, consider and temper other emotions present in a plan.
-* Compassion and Empathy - to consider safety
+* Compassion and Empathy - to encourage thoughts of safety and kindness.
+* Desire - to act or make plans to reach a goal with positive emotions,
+* Coherence Desire - to adjust sequences (objects, thoughts etc) so that they flow smoothly.
 * Worry - to keep an important matter in mind.
 * Urgency - to work faster.
+May be sub-divided into other types, e.g. fear of missing out.
 * Regret - to ponder past actions and build better plans for the future.
 * Pride - to create a desire for social approval and for doing a job well.
 * Humility - to temper rash confidence.
-* Joy, Hapiness etc - Counterparts to worry, regret and other negative emotions.
+* Joy, Happiness etc - Counterparts to worry, regret and other negative emotions.

 ... and many more.
 Choices will be made by considering the balance of these emotions for a given situation.
-There may need to be some that are strongly negative (figuratively speaking) so that, for example, extreme suffering cannot be considered an acceptable tradeoff for a large number of smaller gains.
+There may need to be some that are strongly negative (figuratively speaking) so that, for example, extreme suffering cannot be considered an acceptable trade-off for a large number of smaller gains.

-> An additional benefit of emotions is to imporove human-machine interactions, therefore there is an incentive to replicate human emotions where reasonable (though there will be some emotions that we will not want to include).
+> An additional benefit of emotions is to improve human-machine interactions, therefore there is an incentive to replicate human emotions where reasonable (though there will be some emotions that we will not want to include).

 > Of course we don't know what this means in terms of subjective experience for the AI.
 That is a harder problem and a very important one.